 Get full access to Outside Learn, our online education hub featuring in-depth fitness and nutrition courses and more than 2,000 instructional videos when you sign up for Outside+.

 Okay, so first things first — spot reduction is a myth.
 (Now repeat that until it sticks permanently to your gray matter.)
-Time and time again it has been proven that you can’t physiologically channel all your weight-loss efforts into melting away a stubborn roll of fat that bumps or lumps in an inconvenient spot.
+Time and time again it has been proven that you can’t physiologically channel all your weight-loss efforts into melting away a specific area of excess body fat.

 Ready, Aim, Fire!

 The upshot is that you can reshape your body — as long as you think of your training as targeted building rather than targeted reduction.
 Because, in essence, the more you sculpt an area you hate, the more it will turn into a shape you love.
 It might take some time, though, so be patient.
 “Usually the area that a person is most concerned about is the last place that they’re going to see results,” says Kira Stokes, NASM-CPT, creator of Kira Stokes Method on Demand.
 “But if you put in the work and effort throughout your entire body, there will come a point where that particular area will respond.”
 (Remember the lake analogy?)